Skip to main content

 Photo: UNHCR

-Some 3.4 million people are currently internally displaced by conflict, while over 1 million IDPs have returned to their places of origin since 2021.
-UNHCR assists IDPs and other vulnerable Afghans through targeted assistance to meet immediate needs and sustainable reintegration programmes in their places of origin.
+Some 3.22 million people are currently internally displaced by conflict, while over 1.57 million IDPs have returned to their places of origin since 2021.
+Over 5.82 million Afghans are registered refugees or are in refugee-like situations in the region.
+UNHCR assists IDPs, refugees, returnees and other vulnerable Afghans through targeted assistance to meet immediate protection needs and to enable sustainable reintegration programmes in their places of origin.

-In line with Solution Strategy, UNHCR facilitates voluntary repatriation for Afghan refugees from Iran, Pakistan and other countries who wish to return to their home country, once it is established that their return is voluntary, safe, dignified and durable.
-Since 2002, UNHCR has supported the return of nearly 5.3 million refugees to return to Afghanistan including 6,424 refugees in 2022.
+In line with the Solution Strategy, UNHCR facilitates voluntary repatriation for Afghan refugees from Iran, Pakistan and other countries who wish to return to their home country, once it is established that their return is voluntary, safe, dignified and durable.
+Since 2002, UNHCR has supported the return of nearly 5.3 million refugees to return to Afghanistan including nearly 46,000 refugees and persons in refugee-like situations returned to Afghanistan in 2024 (98% from Pakistan).

 Those who return often live side by side with vulnerable and affected local communities and internally displaced persons (IDPs).
 Together they share meagre resources and over-stretched infrastructure, making an area-based approach one of the most effective strategies in a community response.
 UNHCR implements area-based initiatives to support community stabilization through the provision of basic infrastructure and services.